Upper secondary and vocational education in Greenland

 Various educational institutions in Greenland offer vocational programmes:

 The art school in Nuuk offers one-year art courses for young people who wish to become artists.
-The programme is not qualifying in itself, but should be regarded as preparation for applying to Danish or foreign art schools.
+The programme does not provide qualifications in itself, but should be regarded as preparation for applying to Danish or foreign art schools.

 The National Theatre of Greenland offers a two-year drama training programme for applicants over the age of 18 who have passed an entrance examination.
 The school holds admissions every two years.